KevinArkoseLabs/brokecord-solver/README.md

 # BrokeCord - free hCaptcha solver

-*A free, single-threaded, self-hosted, browser-based hCaptcha solver that can run on any computer with low specs.
+*A free, single-threaded, self-hosted, browser-based hCaptcha solver made for Discord that can run on any computer with low specs.
 It is NOT an API that you can integrate with DMDGO or similar tools: it needs a real browser to work.
-It DOES NOT work for register (token genning), only join, DM and friending.*
+It DOES NOT work for Discord register (token genning), only join, DM and friending.*

-### ⚠️ HEADS UP: This is only a captcha solver for now.
-A specific mass DM tool will be released for it very soon.
-Right now, please test that it solves captchas correctly.
+### ⚠️ HEADS UP: This is only a text-based captcha solver.
+It will NOT solve image-based captchas.
 If you are having issues, refer to the [Tutorial video](#-tutorial-video) below.

 ## Requirements
 - Windows/Mac with lastest Python version installed.